SpeedyCraftah/arm-v8a-virt-ramfb/README.md

 The only resources I could really find are some vague posts and the [SeaBios implementation of ramfb](https://github.com/qemu/seabios/blob/master/vgasrc/ramfb.c), however this was written for X86 and ways of interacting with Qemu's firmware config is a little different for Arm, and as a result wanted to write a simple barebones example for others in a similar position that just want to get a simple framebuffer working without having to understand all of Qemu's intrinsics (like I unfortunately had to do).

 This [Qemu documentation](https://www.qemu.org/docs/master/specs/fw_cfg.html) was also very helpful in understanding the `fw_cfg` interface and setting this whole thing up, although does not explain how you can get DMA access working with Arm and gives pointers on how you can do it.

+This [segment in Qemu's repository](https://github.com/qemu/qemu/blob/master/hw/arm/virt.c#L137) outlines all of the memory maps for the aarch64 Virt platform, in this case the one of interest is the `fw_cfg` registers map.